Table of content

 - Unfair advantage – think about what the value is that you can have and others cannot buy.

-The Lean Canvas comes especially handy in startups with a lot of vagueness that they bring.
+The Lean Canvas comes especially handy in business modeling for startups with a lot of uncertainty.
 This artifact will give you a clearer vision of your business’s different aspects.

 Step 4.
 Choose your business model

 Finally, we have arrived at the main point of this algorithm – the choice of the business model.
-This choice depends on a variety of factors that we have discussed before.
+What your business model will be depends on a variety of factors that we have discussed before.
 Depending on your Business Model Canvas and the answers you will give to the questions above, you should choose the type of monetization model that suits your business best.

 7 Types of Business Models for Your Business

-These days there are a lot of business models.
+These days, there are a lot of types of operating models.
 Here are the most popular ones that will be especially useful for startups.

 The Freemium model aims to demonstrate the product's features to the client.
 Besides that, it attracts the maximum number of users, the majority of which buy a premium version.